cosmic microwave background

 (showing just 0.04% wavelength-variation in its peak strength,

-around the celestial sphere)
+throughout the celestial sphere)

 as a means of studying the early universe.

-It was discovered by accident in 1964
+The CMB was discovered by accident in 1964

 by Arno Penzias and Robert Wilson, earning them